pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### Adding the counters to our component

 Once we have imported our component, we can create a class containing one or more counters.
-In our example, we create a class named “MyComponent”, which contains a method called “mymethod”.
+In our example, we create a class named "MyComponent", which contains a method called "mymethod".
 Within this method, we include two metrics.
 One is a counter that measures the number of calls to this method, and the other is a variable that measures execution time.

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}